 These iconic buckwheat noodles from Japan are full of protein and fiber.
 They're famous for a distinctly nutty, savory flavor in a strong, earthy buckwheat base.
 The higher percentage of buckwheat in the noodle, the higher the quality and price.

 Shape: Long, thin and round, with a beige or light brown color.
 The noodles come in serving-sized bunches, often with a ribbon around them.
-They are straight sticks like short spaghetti, about 8 to 10 inches long.
+They are straight sticks like short spaghetti, about eight to 10 inches long.

 Texture: Firm with an almost meaty texture that retains some bite even after cooking.